Planetarium

 - Mondays & Wednesdays at 10:00 a.m.

-Teachers interested in a field trip to the planetarium should contact the planetarium director at swcplanetarium@swccd.edu to schedule their visit.
+Teachers interested in scheduling a field trip to the planetarium can contact the planetarium director at: swcplanetarium@swccd.edu

-The new SWC planetarium opened in fall 2025 and has a number of improvements over the original planetarium facility: it has a 35-foot diameter dome, concentric seating for an audience of 72 plus room for four wheelchairs, a larger production space, and a small main entrance gallery.
-It is equpped with a state-of-the-art, full-color, programmable ChromaCove LED cove lighting system, and a robust multi-channel sound system.
+The new SWC planetarium opened in fall 2025—the centential year of the introduction of the planetarium projector by the Carl Zeiss Company.
+The new facility has a 35-foot diameter dome, concentric seating for 72 gurests plus space for four wheelchairs, a larger production space, and an entrance entrance gallery.
+The dome is equpped with a state-of-the-art, full-color, programmable ChromaCove LED cove lighting system, and a robust multi-channel sound system.

-The original Spitz A3P star projector was re-installed into, and is currently being used in, the new dome, but a new Zeiss ZKP-4 LED Skymaster star projector has been purchased using funds from ballot measure Proposition SW.
-The new projector is currently being built at Carl Zeiss Company in Jena, Germany.
+The original Spitz A3P star projector was re-installed into, andreamains in active use in the new dome.
+A new Zeiss ZKP-4 LED Skymaster star projector has been—funded through Proposition SW—is currently being manufactured by the Carl Zeiss Company in Jena, Germany.
 Installation of the Zeiss ZKP-4 is anticipated during summer 2026.

 Richard "Dick" Morasso (c.
 1965-1975)